Warialda

 Warialda is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Warialda's dwelling structure, as per the latest Census, had 96.0% houses and 4.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro NSW, in comparison, had 82.6% houses and 17.4% other dwellings.
-Home ownership in Warialda was 53.4%, with mortgaged dwellings at 24.3% and rented ones at 22.3%.
-The median monthly mortgage repayment was $1,000, below Non-Metro NSW's average of $1,733.
-The median weekly rent in Warialda was $230, compared to Non-Metro NSW's $330.
-Nationally, Warialda's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Warialda, as per the latest Census, 96.0% of dwellings were houses, with the remaining 4.1% being semi-detached, apartments, or other types.
+This compares to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Warialda stood at 53.4%, with mortgaged dwellings at 24.3% and rented ones at 22.3%.
+The median monthly mortgage repayment was $1,000, lower than Regional NSW's average of $1,733.
+The median weekly rent in Warialda was $230, compared to Regional NSW's $330.
+Nationally, Warialda's mortgage repayments were significantly lower at $1,000 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing